-Fine-scale satellite data was obtained from the NASA Landsat 5-TM satellite archive via the USGS Global Visualization Viewer (http://glovis.usgs.gov/; accessed on September 10th, 2011).
-We obtained three nearly cloud-free Landsat 5 scenes acquired on August 4th, 2009, June 4th, 2010, and October, 10th 2010, with a grain size of 30 m x 30 m.
-The scenes were selected based to cover several months during the main activity stages of the sand lizard, which ranges from April to October including the main season of dispersal of the offspring (August - October).
-This allows us to account for phenological changes in vegetation throughout the activity season which are important to characterize the sand lizard's habitat (GLANDT & BISCHOFF 1988).
-To minimize possible confounding effects and artifacts of the scenes due to past developments, we focus on images that were captured not more than two years prior our sampling.
-The scenes covered the southern part of Northrhine-Westphalia, including southerly adjacent parts of Rhineland-Palatinate.
-All datasets were radiometrically corrected using the Empirical Line Correction method (ROBERTS et al. 1985) as implemented in ENVI version 4.5 (ITT 2008), based on bright (urban) and dark (water) reference spectra, extracted from the respective images.
-Each scene comprised of seven raw spectral bands, each representing a special part of the electromagnetic spectrum.
-From the spectral bands 1-5 and 7, we calculated a several spectral indices, namely the Normalized Difference Vegetation Index (NDVI) as well as greenness, brightness, and moisture according to the Tasseled Cap Transformation (CRIST & CICONE 1984).
+Fine-scale satellite data were obtained from the NASA Landsat 5-TM satellite archive via the USGS Global Visualization Viewer (http://glovis.usgs.gov/; accessed on September 10, 2011).
+We obtained three nearly cloud-free Landsat 5 scenes acquired on August 4th, 2009, June 4th, 2010, and October, 10th 2010, with a grain size of $30 \text{ m} \times 30 \text{ m}$.
+The scenes were selected based to cover several months during the main activity stages of the sand lizard, which ranges from April to October including the main season of dispersal of the offspring (August-October).
+This allows us to account for phenological changes in vegetation throughout the activity season which are important to characterize the sand lizard's habitat (Glandt and Bischoff 1988).
+To minimize possible confounding effects and artifacts of the scenes due to past developments, we focused on images that were captured not more than 2 years prior our sampling.
+The scenes covered the southern part of North Rhine-Westphalia, including southerly adjacent parts of Rhineland-Palatinate.
+All datasets were radiometrically corrected using the Empirical Line Correction method (Roberts et al. 1985) as implemented in ENVI version 4.5 (ITT 2008), based on bright (urban) and dark (water) reference spectra, extracted from the respective images.
+Each scene comprised seven raw spectral bands, each representing a special part of the electromagnetic spectrum.
+From the spectral bands 1-5 and 7, we calculated a several spectral indices, namely the Normalized Difference Vegetation Index (NDVI) as well as greenness, brightness, and moisture according to the Tasseled Cap Transformation (Crist and Cicone 1984).
 Furthermore, effective at-satellite temperature was obtained from spectral radiance values of band 6 using the Landsat 5-TM Thermal Band Calibration Constants (NASA, 2002).
-Since multi-collinearity among the predictors hampers the interpretability of species-environment relationships (HEIKKINEN et al. 2006; DORMANN et al. 2013), we estimated the pairwise cross-correlation among the 33 remotely-sensed environmental layers (including 6 bands and 5 indices for 3 time steps).
-We retained 18 low intercorrelated ($R^2 < 0.75$) predictors entering the SDM, which we assumed to be best suited for characterizing the micro habitats of sand lizards in terms of vegetation structure, density and water stress, as well as temperature (see also GLANDT & BISCHOFF 1988).
-We thus did not give a priori favor to calculated indices over raw bands as raw bands might include important variation that might get lost in the tasseled cap transformation.
-Table 5.1 shows the used bands and gives an ecological explanation of their meaning.
+Since multi-collinearity among the predictors hampers the interpretability of species-environment relationships (Heikkinen et al. 2006; Dormann et al. 2013), we estimated the pairwise cross-correlation among the 33 remotely sensed environmental layers (including 6 bands and 5 indices for 3 time steps).
+Using an R^2 of 0.75 as a threshold, we retained 18 predictors entering the SDM, which we assumed to be best suited for characterizing the micro habitats of sand lizards in terms of vegetation structure, density, and water stress, as well as temperature (see also Glandt and Bischoff 1988).
+We thus did not give a priori favor to derived indices over raw bands as raw bands might include important variation that might get lost in the tasseled cap transformation.
+Table 1 shows the used bands and gives an ecological explanation of their meaning (Fig. 1; Table 1).